jameshfisher/jameshfisher.com/_posts/2020-03-02-rule-110-in-webgpu.md

 ---
-title: "Rule 110 in WebGPU"
+title: Rule 110 in WebGPU
-tags: ["programming", "webgpu"]
+tags:
+  - programming
+  - webgpu
 ---

 If you're running the latest Google Chrome Canary,